 You may also make an online donation through PayPal.

-The 2019-2020 school year has been a crazy, but productive, year for INPEA!
+The 2021-2022 school year was a crazy, but productive, year for INPEA!
 We take our job as being the “Hoosier Voice for Quality Schools” very seriously, so we wanted to share with you all the good things happening for non-public schools during this past year and where your support has helped us achieve our goals.
-Take a look at our annual report and join in our movement to keep the ball moving for our schools during the 2020-2021 school year!
+Take a look at our annual report and join in our movement to keep the ball moving for our schools during the 2021-2022 school year!

 If you are a business, corporation or organization that works with schools and you would like to become an INPEA business partner, please read about our business partners program and contact us to discuss the many benefits of this affiliation.